Managing Partner @PlanetArgon. Traveler.

 Robby's Story

 Robby joined Watsi on July 20th, 2015.
-Nine years ago, Robby joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robby's most recent donation traveled 9,000 miles to support Dorica, a farm worker from Malawi, to fund thyroid surgery.
+Eleven years ago, Robby joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robby's most recent donation traveled 8,200 miles to support Tewodros, a two-year-old boy from Ethiopia, to fund corrective surgery.

 Impact